 - Information pages on the website about Delay Repay policy and online claim form.

 - Greater Anglia Passenger’s Charter.

 Every Train Operating Company (TOC) in the industry recognises how important it is to manage disruptions properly.
 At the start of 2015 an industry wide push to improve customer information further was started.
 Over a period of three years every train operator will implement a set of recommendations.
 Read more about what Greater Anglia has done so far here

 The railway industry has produced an Approved Code of Practice.
-For further information download the code of practice PDF here
+For further information Railway Approved Code of Practice